Canada

 Employee Ownership Trusts (EOTs)

-Recently enacted legislation introduces rules to, effective 1 January 2024, define and facilitate the use of EOTs.
+Recently enacted legislation, effective 1 January 2024, introduces rules to define and facilitate the use of EOTs.
 An EOT is a Canadian resident trust that holds shares for the benefit of employees of a corporation controlled by the trust and makes distributions to employees based on their length of service, remuneration, and hours worked.
 An EOT facilitates the purchase of a business by its employees, without requiring them to pay directly for the shares, and provides an additional succession planning alternative for business owners.
 To encourage the use of an EOT, the first CAD 10 million in capital gains realised on the sale of a business to an EOT occurring after 2023 and before 2027 will be exempt from tax (subject to certain conditions).